New York Official Reports

 Judiciary Law § 438 (Copyright of notes prepared by Law Reporting Bureau) provides:

-- Decisions submitted for publication should adhere to the Privacy Guidelines derived from various statutes and Unified Court System policy.
+Decisions submitted for publication consideration should adhere to the Law Reporting Bureau’s Privacy Guidelines which are derived from various statutes and Unified Court System policies.